 I AM CLOSING MY BUSINESS.
 WHAT SHOULD I DO?

 You must cancel your sales and use tax permit by doing the following:

-Enclose your permit card with the return.
+- Complete the back of the permit and enclose your permit card with the return.

 IF I PURCHASE A BUSINESS, AM I OBLIGATED FOR THE PREVIOUS OWNER'S SALES TAX LIABILITY?